Chenin Blanc White Wine Variety

 See the full list of varieties described on this site

-Also available as all reds and all whites dozens.
+Also available as all red or all whites.

 Was this info what you wanted?